bigml/mbase/README.md

 or, checkout mbase partly for personal use.

 On fresh system, You need to excute premake.sh before mbase can compile ok.
-This script just tested on Linux platform (currently, mbase also works on OsX, but not the premake.sh).
+This script just tested on Linux platform (currently, mbase also works on OSX, but not the premake.sh).

 #### attention ####